trejwil/pagliac2i/README.md

 # pagliac2i
 A silly little C2 framework

-Functional, but not yet complete.
-Will be rewritten in the future.
+Currently in the process of rewriting in Rust.